 No serious insect or disease problems.
 Taller plants may need support.
 Susceptible to powdery mildew.

 Naturalized areas, cottage gardens or native plant gardens.
-May be used in border backgrounds.
+May be used in border backgrounds, however species plants are somewhat weedy and several varieties and cultivars might be better border selections.